-$^{^4}$ See Haggard and Kaufman (2021) and Lindner et al. (2020) for an in-depth discussion of the recent evolution of Polish political and party systems.
+$^{^{3}}$ See Haggard and Kaufman (2021) and Lindner et al. (2021) for an in-depth discussion of the recent evolution of Polish political and party systems.

 All households were entitled to a monthly cash transfer of approximately \$125 (500 PLN) per child for their second child and for each subsequent child under age 18.
-In addition, the child benefit program had a means-tested component, whereby households with a per person monthly income below \$205 were also entitled to receive a child benefit for their first child under age 18.5 The amount of the transfer per child was relatively large, as it was equal to 34% of the per capita disposable income in Poland.
+In addition, the child benefit program had a means-tested component, whereby households with a per person monthly income below \$205 were also entitled to receive a child benefit for their first child under age 18.4 The amount of the transfer per child was relatively large, as it was equal to 34% of the per capita disposable income in Poland.
 Local authorities (municipalities) received targeted grants directly from the central budget, and were responsible for distributing the child allowance.
 The design of the program underwent another change in July 2019, when it was extended to all children under the age of 18.
+The main source of funding for this large program was increased tax collection.
+Between 2015 and 2019, the total general government tax revenue as a percentage of GDP grew by 2 percentage points, mostly due to significant improvements in VAT enforcement.

 In the 2019 parliamentary election campaign, all parties pledged to maintain the child benefit program.
 Nevertheless, the ruling party claimed that if it lost power, the opposition parties would abolish the child allowance program, citing their declarations from the previous election campaign.
+Attacks on the opposition were sharp and aimed at eliciting hostility towards opposition parties, fostering an even greater attachment to PiS among the voters, and potentially reciprocating their support for the party due to the introduction of certain programs.
 In 2019, PiS again won a majority of seats in parliament.
 In 2020, the PiS candidate in the presidential election was re-elected.